How to protect, use and establish credit

 Tips for Protecting Your Credit

 Always safeguard your credit, debit and ATM cards, as well as your account and personal identification number (PIN).
 Carry only the cards you expect to use, and keep the others in a safe place.
-And when you discard documents with account numbers on them, be certain that the numbers can’t be read- shred if possible.
+And, to prevent identity theft, when you discard documents with account numbers on them, be certain that the numbers can’t be read- shred if possible.